What is stopping you from drinking enough Water?

-Are you well Hydrated?
+Are you well Hydrated with enough water?

 If you are well hydrated, you should be urinating frequently, and your urine should be a pale straw colour.
 Dark urine and going several hours without needing the toilet are signs that you need to drink more liquids.
 Understanding just how important good hydration is for us is the key to ensuring we make it a priority in our everyday life.

 Water is essential metabolism

 Toxins that we ingest are flushed from our bodies via the kidneys and via the bowel.
 Without sufficient water, our kidneys are unable to work efficiently, and we risk illness from conditions such as kidney stones and urine infections.
 Our digestive system needs water to move food through the bowel, taking nutrients through our bodies.
 Poor hydration means that this process works slower and less efficiently which means that we can become constipated – this slowing of our metabolism ultimately means that the body is burning fewer calories, so by upping our intake of water we can help to boost metabolism, flush out waste, help the body to stop retaining water and help to reduce weight by boosting energy.

 Water is the key to youthful looking skin